OpenFn/docs/articles/2021-10-08-job-writing-standard.md

 ## Data Binding

-The final example presented previously implements also our data binding mechanism from task to task (read operation here).
+The final example presented previously implements also our data binding mechanism from operation to operation.
 When passing data from one operation to another, it always goes through state.
 Remember, every operation [takes state and returns state](articles/2021/07/05/wrapping-my-head-around-jobs).
 In case you want to store the result of one operation and use it in subsequent